null

 The Jesuits and the Church in History

 The essays below are revisions of presentations, as invited by the Institute.
-Each essay was subjected to a double-blind peer review and further revisions by the author.
-All necessary citation information for each essay appears on its downloadable pdf document.
+Each essay was subjected to a single-blind peer review.
+All necessary information for reference for each essay appears on its downloadable pdf document.
 Essays will be published on a rolling basis.

 Introduction